openhab/openhab-docs/_addons_bindings/zwave/doc/enerwave/zwnrsm1plus_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
+Send device reset locally notification

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: StatusReport_ EP

+Switch Binary Report

-This group supports 3 nodes.
+Association group 2 supports 3 nodes.

 ## Technical Information